mit-jp/cge-tools/crem_presentation/README.md

 Install node packages

- $ cd pelican
+ $ cd site
  $ npm install

-You should have a new folder inside your pelican directory called `node_modules`
+You should have a new folder inside your site directory called `node_modules`

-To use the site locally, from the pelican directory:
+To use the site locally, from the site directory:

  $ ./node_modules/grunt-cli/bin/grunt serve